Skip to content

 • is empty / is not empty (to check if a field has a value)

 • Value 2: Click in the second box (“Choose a value”).
-Again, this can be dynamic content or a static value that Value 1 will be compared against.
+This can be dynamic content or a static value that Value 1 gets compared against.

 Building a flow with simple conditional logic for Tallyfy